WrightLabScience/SequenceToMutations/README.md

 STEP 7: IDENTIFY_ENRICHED_MUTATIONS

-1. Inputs: `RdataFiles/mutations_list.Rdata` and `RdataFiles/ancestor_gbk_dataframes.Rdata`.

-2. Outputs: Two plots showing enriched mutations.
-You could also save the `data.frame` called `sig_genes` that gets created in this step.
+1. Comments/directions:

+	a.
+I have provided a script called `R_scripts/007_ParseAncestorGBKs.R` which parses the `pgap/Annot_X.gbk` files from step 3 and grabs a bunch of useful information about the annotated assembled genomes for each strain: number of contigs, contig lengths, gene product names, pgaptmp IDs, direction of transcription, start and end positions, etc. This info is necessary for this step.
+The output of `R_scripts/007_ParseAncestorGBKs.R` is a list of data.frames stored in: `RdataFiles/ancestor_gbk_dataframes.Rdata`.

-3. Comments: The script `R+scripts/007_IdentifySigGenes.R` looks through the mutations in all the lineages in each group (e.g., VAN-exposed and VAN-unexposed) and counts the number lineages in each group that has any mutation in each gene.
+	b.
+The script `R_scripts/007_IdentifySigGenes.R` looks through the mutations in all the lineages in each group (e.g., VAN-exposed and VAN-unexposed) and counts the number lineages in each group that has any mutation in each gene.
 It then "scores" each gene according to how enriched each group is in mutations in that gene.
 To visualize this, two plots are made: i) an X-Y scatter plot showing the proportion of each group that had a mutation in that gene (`mutsXY()`) and ii) a volcano plot showing statistical significance vs. effect size (`volcano()`).

+2. Inputs: `RdataFiles/mutations_list.Rdata` and `RdataFiles/ancestor_gbk_dataframes.Rdata`.

+3. Outputs: Two plots showing enriched mutations.
+You could also save the `data.frame` called `sig_genes` that gets created in `R_scripts/007_IdentifySigGenes.R`.

 Why is step 5 necessary, you ask?
 Good question, I answer!